Adamtronsky/Karaneko-Prologue-Lore/Places/Luminyan's Room.md

-[[Luminyan]] DOESN’T let you enter if you meet him before the [[Training session]].
-However, **You can dupe him by knocking on the door and hide in the bathroom**, thinking Laschka played a prank on him, he goes downstairs and leaves his door open.
-You then can greet him downstairs for an awkward interaction..
-Shady Luminyan..
-This way, you can have the lights on in the salon.
-When you meet him again after taking the stick, he justifies himself searching for a book.
-Otherwise Yurim cat ghost guides you to enter.

 - [[Luminyan's Ritual]] took place in his room.
 - It is very dark in his room, as this is part of the ritual.